EmoAI-Translator/EmoAI-Translator/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to improve the repository and submit a pull request.

+## Documentation

+All contribution guidelines and workflows are documented in the [project Wiki](https://github.com/EmoAI-Translator/EmoAI-Translator.wiki.git).
+Make sure to check it before starting your work.

 ## Contact
 For questions, please contact axeltt24@gmail.com